 57. Details of discussions with those who are actual or potential bidders should be minuted, and copies of all correspondence should be copied to the Chair of the procurement team – even when meetings and correspondence relating to a procurement are of a non specific nature.

 58. Should any personnel be asked a specific question during a presentation or interview they should provide only a factual answer.
 They should not under any circumstances provide a personal opinion.
 Should they believe that the information provided in the answer is relevant to all bidders and could be perceived as providing an unfair advantage to that bidder they should advise the Chair of the procurement team immediately.
-The Chair is then to draft a generic Question and Answer to be posted on GCPHN’s website.
-Prior to posting, the Chair will forward a draft of the generic Question and Answer to the party who raised the question, together with a notice that the Chair will be posting the generic Question and Answer on GCPHN’s website the following business day.
-GCPHN will act reasonably in considering any requests for changes to the generic Question and Answer if the other party considers it does not properly reflect the discussions between the parties, but in the absence of agreement by GCPHN otherwise, the generic Question and Answer as prepared by the Chair will be published on GCPHN’s website the next business day.
+The Chair is then to draft a generic Question and Answer to be posted on GCPHN’s website/or through Tenderlink if using the portal for tender management.
+Prior to posting, the Chair will forward a draft of the generic Question and Answer to the party who raised the question, together with a notice that the Chair will be posting the generic Question and Answer on GCPHN’s website/or on Tenderlink if using the portal for tender management the following business day.
+GCPHN will act reasonably in considering any requests for changes to the generic Question and Answer if the other party considers it does not properly reflect the discussions between the parties, but in the absence of agreement by GCPHN otherwise, the generic Question and Answer as prepared by the Chair will be published on GCPHN’s website/or Tenderlink portal the next business day.

 59. Where inappropriate persistent inquiries or comments are made, the meeting should be terminated.
 A file note should be prepared detailing the conversation.
 A copy of this file note should be forwarded immediately to the Chair of the procurement team.